intellective-oss/u7-samples-crm-app/docs/step1-creating-project.md

 # Creating a project
 Follow the guide of the archetype: https://github.com/intellectivelab/unity7-maven-archetype

-Basically, you have to set up Maven access token and then run the following command (for Windows):
+Basically, you have to set up credentials for the private Maven repository (maven.intellective.com) and then run the following command (for Windows):
 ```
 mvn archetype:generate "-DarchetypeGroupId=com.intellective.archetypes" ^
                        "-DarchetypeArtifactId=unity7-maven-archetype" ^
-                       "-DarchetypeVersion=1.0.3" ^
+                       "-DarchetypeVersion=1.0.5" ^
                        "-DgroupId=com.intellective.sample" ^
                        "-DartifactId=u7-crm-app" ^
                        "-Dversion=1.0.0-SNAPSHOT" ^
-                       "-DunityVersion=7.7.0-RC11"
+                       "-DunityVersion=7.7.0.1"
 ```
 Feel free to change versions of Unity or Unity archetype if necessary.
 It will start the project creation procedure.
 Confirm project creation by entering `Y` when asked.